-Please use the checklist provided in the application form ensure that all elements of the application (the form, redacted decisions and redact correspondence) are complete and accurate before you submit your application.
+Please use the checklist provided in the application form ensure that all elements of the application (the form, redacted awards and redact procedural orders) are complete and accurate before you submit your application.
 You will not be allowed to add to or amend your application form once the closing date has passed.
 However, if you subsequently become aware of any factual inaccuracies or changes to contact details, please notify the Chartered Secretariat as soon as possible and provide the amended details.